dieharders/ai-menu-generator/INFO.md

 - ❌ Generate images on demand by clicking on placeholder image.

-- ❌ Option to choose which languages are translated before generation.
+  - Add the openai api key input to menu page.

 - ❌ Commit some default menu data with images (min 3).